They are ideal fish for inexperienced fishkeepers who are starting for the first time.

 Interestingly, this species has a labyrinth organ allowing the fish to adopt peculiar behaviors.
-For example it allows it to breath in poorly oxygenated waters.
+For example, it allows it to breathe in poorly oxygenated waters.

 They are often confused with the Dwarf Gourami as they have similarities in their shape and size.
 When buying and selecting these fish, knowing their scientific Latin names (mentioned above) can help distinguish between the different varieties.

-As most fish, males and females are different colors.
-Initially they all display a silvery gray to light yellow coloration with a light brown horizontal stripe in mid body extending from behind the eye to the caudal peduncle.
+Like with most fish, males and females are different colors.
+Initially, they all display a silvery gray to light yellow coloration with a light brown horizontal stripe in the mid-body extending from behind the eye to the caudal peduncle.

 While females stay this color for life, males will develop bright honey-yellow or reddish-orange coloration.
-The ventral side of the fish (face, throat and belly) will become dark blue/black, while the main body they will display a more honey orange coloration.
+The ventral side of the fish (face, throat, and belly) will become dark blue/black, while the main body will display a more honey orange coloration.

 The Honey Gourami is the smallest size fish of the Trichogaster genus, usually reaching 1.5″ for males and 2″ the females.
-In rare occasions they have been recorded as growing up to 3″.
+On rare occasions, they have been recorded as growing up to 3″.